 The first group included women who were using no hormone nor drug that attaches to hormone receptor sites.
 This group gives us a background incidence of cancer, heart attacks, stroke, and Alzheimer’s Disease.

 The second group contained women who were taking only horse estrogens.
 (Also known as Conjugated Equine Estrogens or CEE by the pharmaceutical industry, these substances have been the standard of estrogen replacement therapy for some 50 years, and are collected from the urine of pregnant mares.
 No, I’m not joking!
 Much more about them later!)

 The third group were women who were taking a combination of horse estrogens and the drug, Provera®, which attaches itself to the progesterone receptor site.

 The WHI study clearly demonstrated that the incidence of cancer, heart attacks, stroke, and dementia are increased only in the 3rd group, the women taking the combination of horse estrogens and Provera®!
 In fact, the data from the study demonstrates a decrease of the rate of breast cancer in the group of women taking horse estrogen alone!

 But what was reported to the public?
 That HRT is dangerous, so stop taking it!

 And worse, stupid doctors uncritically went along with this travesty!

-So, what has happened over the last 14 years is that millions of women have been denied relief of menopausal symptoms.
-Even worse, menopausal women have been turned away from the long term health benefits achieved from long term use of estrogen, namely, prevention of Alzheimer's Disease, prevention of bone loss, and prevention of the heart disease that causes 70% of deaths in women dying after menopause.
+So, what has happened over the last 14 years is that millions of women have been denied the relief of menopausal symptoms.
+Even worse, menopausal women have been turned away from the long-term health benefits achieved from long-term use of estrogen, namely, prevention of Alzheimer’s Disease, prevention of bone loss, and prevention of the heart disease that causes 70% of deaths in women dying after menopause.